 Somniloquie refers to the unconscious behavior of talking and uttering sounds, words or sentences during sleep.

-Unconscious talking during sleep is harmless, but is usually perceived as annoying by those affected or their partners.
+Unconscious talking while sleeping is harmless, but is usually perceived as annoying by those affected or their partners.

 The cause of the occurrence of somniloquia is not scientifically known, but as with dreams, it could be due to the processing of information and experiences.